 To identify Ross’ remains, scientists from DPAA used anthropological analysis, as well as circumstantial evidence.
 Additionally, the Armed Forces Medical Examiner System used Y-chromosome DNA (Y-STR) analysis."

-Thanks to Dale Ross, Peggy Freitas, Vicki Plankenhorn, Donna Esposito and Justin Taylan for additional research and analysis.
+Thanks to Dale Ross, Peggy Freitas, Vicki Plankenhorn, Donna Esposito and Justin Taylan and William "Willie" Bessi Devis for additional information.